Test Kitchen-Approved Methods for Freezing Bananas Before They Go Bad

-Freeze a few bananas now, and you’ll make smoothies, banana bread, banana cake, and a number of other recipes easier to prep later.
+Freeze a few bananas now, and you’ll make smoothies, banana bread, banana cake, and a number of other recipes using bananas easier to prep later.
 Depending on how you're planning to use them later (or how much space you have in your freezer), we have two different methods for freezing bananas.
 Mashed is a great way to freeze bananas for banana bread and other baked goods, while cut into chunks is the ideal way to freeze bananas for smoothies.
-They’ll keep in the freezer for up to a year, so don’t feel rushed to use them up.
+They’ll keep in the freezer for a couple of months, so don’t feel rushed to use them up.
 Though, admittedly, we can't wait to whip up the next loaf more than a couple days.

 How to Freeze Mashed Bananas

-Are banana pancakes, banana muffins, or banana bread in your future, this is the ideal way to freeze bananas for you.
-Save yourself the prep work later by freezing mashed bananas now that will be ready to toss into any batter you mix up.
-Here’s how to do it:
+If banana pancakes, banana muffins, or banana baked goods are in your future, this is the ideal way to freeze bananas for you.
+Save yourself the prep work later by freezing mashed bananas now that will be ready to toss into any batter.
+Here's how to do it:

-Measure the desired amount of mashed banana into each cup, cover and freeze overnight.
+Measure your desired amount of mashed banana into each cup, cover and freeze overnight.
 Freezing time will vary depending on the size of muffin pan and measuring scoop you use.
 Once firmly frozen, unwrap the pan and remove the plastic wrap from the frozen banana cups.

 Test Kitchen Tip: Use a common measurement like ½ cup so your mashed banana is premeasured for baked goods.

 Transfer the frozen mashed banana cups to an airtight resealable plastic bag and label the bag with the date the bananas were frozen.
-Freeze up to 1 year.
+Freeze 2 to 3 months.

 How to Freeze Banana Chunks